tinhnh2/Qmix/README.md

 -	Create a folder containing all alignments.
 For testing purpose, download “hssp200.zip” file from folder data; extract the file to get the folder hssp200 containing 200 HSSP alignments.
 -	Execute the Qmix program as followings:

-  sh Qmix.sh type corr cores start_matrix alignments
+  sh Qmix.sh substitution_model type correlation cores start_matrix alignments

 options:
+•	substitution_model: GTR20 for time reversible model or NONREV for time non-reversible model.

 •	type: Type of the mixture model, i.e., 4m (the gamma distribution) or 4x (distribution-free scheme).

-•	corr: The Pearson correlation threshold used to stop the model estimation process.
+•	correlation: The Pearson correlation threshold used to stop the model estimation process.
 The default value is 0.99

 •	cores: The number of CPU cores for parallel running.